The state machine, phase by phase

 Source UPN → destination UPN, with a strategy and an audit trail.

-Why this matters
+Why it’s built this way

 Most M&A migrations have at least one identity-rename surprise — an employee whose login name has to change to fit the new domain.
 Pick a strategy or upload a CSV; we keep the receipts.